I enjoy auto racing - NASCAR (National Association of Stock Car Auto Racing)

 or the Unsers or Mario Andretti without their success at the Indianapolis

-So if you ever get the chance to visit the Indianapolis Motor Speedway,
+If you ever get the chance to visit the Indianapolis Motor Speedway,

 you should do so.
 From this world famous site have come many advances in